RÚV: FM broadcasting

+Television

+RÚV commenced television transmissions in 1966, and colour transmissions began in 1977.
+In 1981, the first live satellite programmes were broadcast, from the then-newly inaugurated satellite ground station Skyggnir.

 Since 1986, the year in which its monopoly as the only permitted domestic broadcaster ended, RÚV has faced competition from a number of private broadcasting companies, most notably the 365 corporation.

+RÚV's teletext service, Textavarpið, was inaugurated on the 25th anniversary of Icelandic television in 1991.
+As of 2023 it is still operating.

+In May 2007, RÚV began direct satellite TV broadcasts over DVB-S, supplemented by Rás 1 and Rás 2 over satellite DTV radio, in order to service fishing fleets around Iceland and remote areas where the terrestrial network does not reach.
+Telenor ASA ran the service until it ceased by mid-2025.
+The service was encrypted and was only available on request.

+High definition digital television broadcasts in 1080i began in 2013, over a new digital terrestrial DVB-T2 network.
+Television was broadcast in analogue until the digital switchover in 2015, when the last analogue transmitter at Vatnsendi was switched off.
+The analogue transmissions used a network of 180 analogue transmitters.
+However, most users access RÚV content by managed IPTV services or over-the-top services.

+In 2021, television transmissions for the Reykjavík area were moved from Vatnsendi to Úlfarsfell, ending 70 years of broadcasting from the location.

 Programming

 RÚV is obliged by the terms of its charter to "promote the Icelandic language, Icelandic history, and Iceland's cultural heritage" and "honour basic democratic rules, human rights, and the freedom of speech and opinion".
 It carries a substantial amount of arts, media, and current affairs programming, in addition to which it also supplies general entertainment in the form of feature films and such internationally popular television drama series as Lost and Desperate Housewives.
 RÚV's lineup also includes sports coverage, documentaries, domestically produced entertainment shows, and children's programming.

 The RÚV newsroom, providing news for both television and radio, is amongst the most time-honoured and respected in Iceland.
 On weekdays, the Rás 2 radio network includes 35 minutes of regional opt-outs for local news coverage.

 Gettu betur is a popular annual quiz tournament pitting teams from senior secondary schools around Iceland against each other in five rounds which are broadcast on radio and TV.
 Popular viewing also includes the Eurovision Song Contest, to which RÚV has sent participants on Iceland's behalf since 1986.
 In sports, RÚV traditionally carries live coverage of such major events as the Olympic Games and the FIFA World Cup, although it lost the right to broadcast the 2006 World Cup, having been outbid by commercial broadcaster 365 in 2002.
 It did, however, show the 2010 World Cup tournament.